Crozwords/Crozwords/HallOfFame.md

 Every mon will have it's own unique RECORD HOLDER, based on most completed milestones.

 To see the current record holders, see http://bit.ly/3Q5jTEm <br>
-The official kaizo ironmon ruleset github: http://ironmon.gg/ (scroll down to Kaizo)
+The official kaizo ironmon ruleset github: ironmon.gg/#kaizo-ironmon-ruleset

 **SO HOW DOES IT WORK**
 | Rule | Details |